lipex360x/ecoleta/README.md

 Check more details of this project in the back-end and front-end folders

-for easier navigation by gihub, consider installing the [Octotree](https://chrome.google.com/webstore/detail/octotree-github-code-tree/bkhaagjahfmjljalopjnoealnfndnagc) plugin
+Tips: for easier navigation by gihub, consider installing the [Octotree](https://chrome.google.com/webstore/detail/octotree-github-code-tree/bkhaagjahfmjljalopjnoealnfndnagc) plugin

 ---